AirtestProject/Poco/doc/poco-example/play_with_unittest_framework.rst

 Play with unittest framework
 ============================

-This section introduces a unittest framework (``pocounit``) to make your test scripts **higher quality** and **more manageable**.
+This section introduces a unittest framework (`pocounit`_) to make your test scripts **higher quality** and **more manageable**.
 This unittest framework is fully compatible with Python standard library ``unittest``.
-To use ``pocounit``, install from pip directly.
+To use `pocounit`_, install from pip directly.

 .. code-block:: bash

     pip install pocounit

-``pocounit`` provides a full set of assertion methods just like Python unittest and will record all details at runtime of the test script.
-You can replay the test procedure after and see what's wrong with your test case by `PocoTestResultPlayer for windows`_ (or `PocoTestResultPlayer for mac`_).
+`pocounit`_ provides a full set of assertion methods just like Python unittest and will record all details at runtime of the test script.
+You can replay the test procedure after and see what's wrong with your test case.

+`Get PocoTestResultPlayer`_

 The following simple example shows how powerful of pocounit